Rasel1435/yellow-taxi-demand-analysis/README.md

 > 🚀 A fully reproducible end-to-end MLOps project built with ZenML, MLflow, and FastAPI.

-End-to-end ML pipeline for analyzing Yellow Taxi demand hotspots in NYC.
+This project implements a production-grade MLOps ecosystem for predicting taxi demand in New York City.
+It features automated ETL, Continuous Deployment, and a Live Interactive Dashboard.

 ---